 - If the answer is funny, it’s usually wrong.
 It’s the teacher have fun with the answers and giving you a little bit of a break narrowing down the answers.

-- The longest response is often the correct one.
+- On a test written by the teacher, the longest response is often the correct one.
 Teachers do not want to spend their time writing wrong long answers.
 When you see lots of information and adjectives in an answer it may be a clue that it is the right response.

 - Similarly, if a true/false question is longer than the others, then it is likely a true statement.